microsoft/vscode-docs/docs/typescript/typescript-tutorial.md

 Open helloworld.ts and just F5

-need sourcemaps
+need sourcemaps, set in tsconfig.json and rebuild

-## Compiling skip this?
+## Compiling - skip this?

-build from VS Code Terminal run task
+go to compiling topic build from VS Code Terminal run task

 also watch